Agoric/agoric-sdk/packages/whenable/README.md

 # Whenables

 Native promises are not compatible with Agoric's durable stores, which means that on the Agoric platform, such promises disconnect their clients when their creator vat is upgraded.
-Whenables are objects that represent promises that can be stored durably, this package also provides a `when` operator to allow clients to tolerate upgrades of whenable-hosting vats, as well as a `watch` operator to subscribe to a promise or whenable in a way that survives upgrades of both the creator and subscribing client vats.
+Whenables are objects that represent promises that can be stored durably, this package also provides a `when` operator to allow clients to tolerate upgrades of whenable-hosting vats, as well as a `watch` operator to subscribe to a whenable in a way that survives upgrades of both the creator and subscribing client vats.

 ## Whenable Consumer